Blake Mott: 2011–2013: Career beginnings

 Mott made his ITF debut in May 2011 in the Sweden F3.
 He lost in round 1 to Julian Obry.
 He played around Europe throughout 2011, scoring his first win against Aviv Ben Shabat in August 2011.
-Throughout 2012, Mott played on the ITF circuit across winning two matches.
+Throughout 2012, Mott played on the ITF circuit winning two matches.
 Mott ended 2012 with a ranking of 1563.

 In 2013, Mott began making second rounds of the ITF circuit and in July 2013, Mott qualified for his first ATP Challenger Tour main draw in Granby.
 He lost to Tatsuma Ito in round 1.
-In October 2013, Mott qualified for the 2013 Melbourne Challenger, winning his first Challenger matches against Nick Kyrgios and Jordan Thompson on the way to the quarter final where he lost to number 1 seed Matthew Ebden.
+In October 2013, Mott qualified for the 2013 Melbourne Challenger, winning his first Challenger matches against Nick Kyrgios and Jordan Thompson on the way to the quarter-final where he lost to number 1 seed Matthew Ebden.
 Mott ended 2013 with a ranking of 653.

 2014–2015: First ITF Finals

-In 2014, Mott contested the 2014 Australian Open – Men's singles qualifying, losing to Enrique López-Pérez.
+In 2014, Mott contested the 2014 Australian Open – Men's singles qualifying, losing to Enrique López Pérez.
 Mott returned to the Australian ITF circuit and in April, he reached his first final.
 He lost in straight sets against Alex Bolt.
 Mott travelled to Asia and attempted to qualify for four Challenger events, qualifying only for the Taipei Challenger;.
 He lost to Hiroki Moriya in round 1.
 Mott travelled to Europe and North America and reached his second career final in Canada in August where he lost to Liam Broady.
 Mott returned to Australia and played a number of ITF to complete the year.

 In 2015, Mott was given wild cards in the qualifying rounds of the Brisbane International and Sydney International, but lost in round 1 of both.
 At the 2015 Australian Open – Men's singles qualifying, Mott defeated Arthur De Greef before losing to Alexander Kudryavtsev.
 The remainder of 2015 was spent across Australia and Asia on the ITF and Challenger Circuit.
 Mott ended 2015 with a ranking of 674.